Oneirocritica: Books

+The third book is miscellaneous.
+It provides further interpretations of dreams, focusing on various situations and objects that may appear.
+Artemidorus continues his methodical analysis, examining the significance of dreams related to different aspects of everyday life and the natural world.

 Artemidorus moves from dream content to the technique of dream interpretation in book four, which is addressed to his son.
 He states that the interpreter needs to know the background of the dreamer, such as his occupation, health, status, habits, and age.
 The plausibility of dream content should be considered, which cannot be done without reference to the dreamer.
 The interpreter should find out how the subject feels about each component of the dream.
 In book five, Artemidorus presents a further 95 dreams he collected, for his son to use as practice material.

 Artemidorus stresses the empirical nature of his research.
 "I did not rely upon any simple theory of probabilities but rather on experience and the testimony of actual dream-fulfillments."
 His research took him to cities in Greece, Italy and its larger islands, and Asia Minor.
 He indicates that he reviewed all available literature on dreams, and that he spent years consulting with oral interpreters.